 Sign in to AP Classroom for all your AP resources, including AP Daily videos.

 These short, searchable videos, created by AP teachers from across the country, cover the content and skills you’re studying in class.
 Watch them in AP Classroom anytime, from any device with internet access.

-AP comes with digital tools to help you build college knowledge and skills all year long.
+AP provides digital tools to help you build college-level skills.

 Your teacher can assign these questions that check your understanding to give you immediate feedback on any misunderstandings.

 Get real-time feedback on the topics and skills in each unit as your teacher unlocks progress checks.
 Use your results to pinpoint misunderstandings and create your own study plan.